Jérôme Thomas: Amateur boxing career

 Thomas won the world championship at the 2001 World Amateur Boxing Championships in Belfast, Northern Ireland.
-He was runner-up in 2003 losing to Somjit Jongjohor.
+He was runner-up in 2003, losing to Thailand's Somjit Jongjohor.
 Thomas qualified for the 2004 Summer Olympics by ending up in second place at the 2nd AIBA European 2004 Olympic Qualifying Tournament in Warsaw, Poland.
 In 2007, he lost early against European Champion Georgy Balakshin.

 Olympic career

 He represented his native country at three consecutive Summer Olympics (2000-2008), winning a bronze (2000), and a silver medal (2004).
 At the 2008 Summer Olympics he lost in the first round.

 Personal life

 He was born with a condition, Poland syndrome: his left hand is smaller than the right one, his left arm is shorter than the right one, and he has almost no left pectoral muscle.